 It's cliché because it's true: don't burn bridges.

 Especially with the advent of employee review sites like Glassdoor, the opinions of former employees can have a profound influence on the expectations of future job candidates.
-Offboarding is therefore your last chance to turn departing employees into into advocates.
+Offboarding is therefore your last chance to turn departing employees into advocates.

 The offboarding process should be the final example of what has hopefully been a consistent pattern of transparent employee communication.
 Done properly, it will exemplify the values of both your organization and your brand.
 And bearing in mind that 15% of employees are reported to “boomerang” back to a former employer, ending things on a positive note with departing employees leaves the door open for reconnection.